-Established in 1998 as the Center for Northeast Asian Policy Studies (CNAPS), the Center for East Asia Policy Studies (CEAP) conducts research, analysis, and exchange to enhance policy development and understanding on the pressing political, security, and economic issues facing East Asia and the United States in the region.
+Established in 1998 as the Center for Northeast Asian Policy Studies (CNAPS), the Center for East Asia Policy Studies (CEAP) conducts research, analysis, and exchange to enhance policy development and public understanding on the pressing political, security, and economic issues facing East Asia and the United States in the region.
 The Center’s active series of programs provides expert insight and analysis into current events and emerging trends in East Asia, including Southeast Asia, and their implications for U.S. interests there.
 Its four Chairs and cadre of associated researchers conduct in-depth, cutting-edge research on understudied and looming issues concerning the region.
 Center research and analysis appear in the form of seminars, roundtable discussions, books, policy papers, web-based publications, Congressional testimony, and journal articles.

 CEAP STAFF AND AFFILIATES

-Mireya Solís, Director, Senior Fellow and Philip Knight Chair in Japan Studies
+Mireya Solís, Director, Senior Fellow, and Philip Knight Chair in Japan Studies

 Jonathan Stromseth, Senior Fellow and Lee Kuan Yew Chair in Southeast Asia Studies